yaokai-liu/Machine/README.md

 The machine (or backend) is supposed to be defined with a special text grammar.

-The generator read text inputs and analysis by the grammar and then generate C/C++ source files if no error.
+The generator read text inputs and analysis by the grammar and then generate a C lib if no error.

 If there's a machine are going defined, denotes as `M`.
 It is supposed to specify three kinds of things: **register groups**, **memories** and **instructions**.
 To define the machine `M`, there's a keyword should be presented: `machine`.